Work, Energy, and Energy Resources

 Learning Objectives

-- Show how knowledge of the potential energy as a function of position can be used to simplify calculations and explain physical phenomena.
+Use gravitational potential energy as a function of position to simplify physical calculations.

 Work Done Against Gravity